Coordination Infrastructure

-Groups and Treks: The Foundation of pTreks
+Groups and Treks: The Framework for Coordination

 Learn More About Advanced Trek Technologies Discover AI-Powered Activity Intelligence

 πŸ‘₯ What Are Groups?
+(Trek Activity Coordination Units)

 Key Characteristics of Groups: